The Brilliance of Dylan’s “All Along the Watchtower”

 At the 2007 halftime show, Prince’s setlist included “We Will Rock You,” “Let’s Go Crazy,” “Baby I’m a Star,” “Proud Mary,” “All Along the Watchtower,” “Best of You,” and “Purple Rain.”
 Below is his performance of “Purple Rain” during a downpour of rain.

 Reportedly, before Prince went on the stage, organizers called him to ask if it was going to be a problem that it was raining.
 Prince responded, “Can you make it rain harder?”
+The video of the performance is not available for embedding but you may check it out with this YouTube link.
 As we mourn his loss, this performance is a great way to remember how his music moved us.
 RIP.

 Additionally, an NFL video features clips and a discussion of his amazing performance.
 (Within 24 hours of Prince’s death, the NFL changed the policy on the video so it is no longer available for embedding, but you may watch it here.)